 Citristrip doing it’s thing:

 In retrospect, I should have done this entire project outside.
 But, know it can be done indoors, just be prepared to do a LOT of clean up.
-Also, make sure you open windows and create a well ventilated area.
+Also, make sure you open windows and create a well ventilated area and wear gloves.

 - Be forewarned, this entire process is tedious and time consuming!
 Then, let your wood surface dry completely.
-After it has dried, lightly sand to smooth out your surface.
+After it has dried, lightly sand with fine grit sandpaper to smooth out your surface.
 This will sand off any remaining Citristrip as well.

 - Once you complete this step, you don’t have a huge window of opportunity to complete the staining as this needs to be applied within two hours of application of the pre-stain wood conditioner.

 But, soon after I completed the application on the chairs, I thought it looked uneven.
 So, I impulsively dove into the kitchen table top with a different method.
-I used a combination of different stains.

 My Wood Stains: